Codel1417/VRC-OSC-Audio-Reaction/readme.md

 - Logged Messages.
 - Stack Traces if available.

 All data is anonymous and no personal information is collected.
-Data is only sent in the event of an error
+Data is only sent in the event of an error.
-To opt out of this reporting, run this program with the `--sentry` flag.
+You can opt out in settings

 ## License

 This program is licensed under the [MIT license](LICENSE).

-## Future Plans

-* A graphical interface instead of command line.
-  * Option to use a different audio device.
-  * Graphical options
-  * Graphical view of the parameters.
-* Gain control.